Unite for Reproductive & Gender Equity: Activism

 In 2004, URGE led the March for Women's Lives youth contingent, one of the biggest demonstrations in U.S. history.

 In 2005, URGE focused on defeating California Proposition 73, which would have amended the California Constitution to ban performance of abortions on minors until 48 hours after the minor's parent or guardian was notified by a physician.

 In 2006, URGE and the Latina Institute for Reproductive Health hosted the Young Women's Collaborative training, the first training for what would later become the Southwest Partnership, in Tucson, Arizona.
 The Latina Institute for Reproductive Health partners with multiple reproductive health organizations, including All* Above All, which is a mutual partnership with URGE.
 The Latina Institute for Reproductive Health focuses on the rights of Latinas and immigrants.

+In 2009, GenderPAC wound down operations and transferred its GenderYOUTH network and resources to Choice USA.

 In 2013, the "Bro-Choice" project was launched to involve men in the reproductive justice and anti-sexual assault movement.

 In 2015, to educate and organize young people, URGE launched an integrated voters engagement program.

 URGE was a co-sponsor of the 2017 Women's March.

 In 2020, URGE brought justCARE into the organization, giving themselves a better opportunity to help more students across America.
 JustCARE stands for Campus Action for Reproductive Equity and its mission is to make the abortion pill more easily accessible at student health centers in public universities.
 In 2019, before joining URGE, justCARE partnered with local legal teams to help pass California's Senate Bill 24 (SB 24).
 This bill made sure that all student health centers at public universities in California needed to provide the abortion pill for their students.
 After partnering with URGE, justCARE has access to make changes at more universities all over the United States.